p0pr0ck5/lua-resty-waf/README.md

 	}
 ```

+Multiple addresses can be whitelisted by passing a table of addresses to `set_option`.
 Note that blacklists are processed _after_ whitelists, so an address that is whitelisted and blacklisted will always be processed as a whitelisted address.

 ###ignore_rule